The 11 Healthiest Subway Options, According to Registered Dietitians

 You can turn any classic Subway sandwich into a salad, including the newest plant-based item: the veggie patty.
 Made with ingredients like soybeans, oat bran, mushrooms, and peas, the veggie patty is your best option for fiber (12g fiber) on the Subway menu.

 That said, we’d recommend at least 20 to 30 grams of protein for a meal, and the veggie patty only brings 9 grams of protein to the mix.
-To upgrade the protein, consider ordering an extra veggie patty, and adding a sprinkle of mozzarella.
-Top it all off with the Creamy Sriracha sauce which adds a layer of fiery flavor and only one gram of sugar.
+To upgrade the protein, consider ordering an extra veggie patty and a sprinkle of mozzarella.
+Turoff recommends adding smashed avocado for a boost of healthy fat and fiber, and “ask for red wine vinegar and mustard so you can make your own dressing.”

 Per order: 380 calories, 43g carbs, 7g fiber, 6g sugar, 26g protein, 13g fat, 3g saturated fat, 890 mg sodium